kmkim2689/compose-mvvm-cryptocurrency/README.md

       * get_coins => to get data about coins
       * get_coin => to get a single coin data
   * presentation
+    * components : components that all the screens share
     * every single screen, another package
       * coin_list
         * components